 All students who have no more than one "F" and at least a 2.0 unweighted GPA for their most recent trimester are eligible to participate in the extra-curricular athletics program.
 Sophomores only may be eligible for a PE waiver, if in their Freshmen year they earned a "B" or higher in a PE course and passed the Fitness Gram.
 Students are required to have a current physical exam (administered by an M.D.) each school year.
-In addition, transportation, equipment, and other participants and their families.
+In addition, transportation, equipment, and other participation contributions for the various teams will be discussed with the participants and their families.
 The Athletic Director and team coaches will have details about these matters as they apply to the various sports.